Skip to main content

 How University of Utah Health Uses Patient Health Information

 When you receive care from U of U Health, we may use your health information to treat you, bill for services, and conduct our normal business operations.
-Examples of how we use your information include:
+Examples of how we use your information include the following:

 Sharing Patient Health Information

-There are limited situations when we are permitted or required to disclose health information without your signed authorization.
-Including:
+There are limited situations when we may disclose health information without your signed authorization.
+These include the following situations:

 • For public health purposes permitted or required by law.
 Examples include reporting communicable diseases; work-related illnesses; births and deaths; reactions to drugs; and problems with medical devices.